 Iwata-Medea Revolution CR Dual Action – Best Airbrush For Car Model Builders

 This is another hugely popular airbrush manufactured by Iwata.
-The Revolution is their basic line of airbrushes, that are still made in Japan.
+The Revolution is their basic line of airbrushes, which are still made in Japan.
 There are no special bells and whistles involved.
-It is a simple airbrush designed to be the workhorse.
+It is a simple airbrush designed to be a workhorse.